-The bi-annual testing of Grangemouth’s Community Warning System will take place on Wednesday 3rd June 2020 at 7.00pm.
+The bi-annual testing of Grangemouth’s Community Warning System will take place on Wednesday 4thDec at 2.30pm.

 The system, operated by Grangemouth Industrial Complex’s Major Incident Control Committee (MICC), will broadcast warning tones and verbal instructions to the public to ensure they are aware of how to react in the unlikely event of a major toxic gas release in their local community.

 The test will involve activating all alarms situated at various locations in and around the Grangemouth Industrial Complex.

 Grangemouth residents and visitors will not be required to take any action when the system is activated at that time.

 In the unlikely event of an actual emergency taking place during the test, the transmission via the Community Warning System will clearly indicate such an event and the public should “Go in, Stay in and Tune in”.

 MICC chairman, Derek Brown said: ‘’The testing of the Community Warning System is just one aspect of our [Grangemouth industries] on-going commitment to public safety.
 The Warning System is how MICC would alert the public in the unlikely event of a Major Incident at any one of the operator’s facilities within the Grangemouth area.

 Throughout the year, MICC member companies in Grangemouth also work with the emergency services and Falkirk Council to train and exercise our staff to ensure we are fully equipped to deal with a wide range of different scenarios.’’